Are PRP (platelet-rich plasma) injections worth it for joint pain? Photo by RF._.studio

-“But I have arthritis, a labral tear, or some other major issue with my body,” you may be saying.
+You may be saying “But I have arthritis, a labral tear, or some other major issue with my body.”

-Science shows that alleged structural problems like arthritis, labral tears, etc. show little to no link to people experiencing pain.
-There’s a whole lot more going on when you experience pain than just plain “tissue damage.” .
+Okay, but science shows that alleged structural problems like arthritis and labral tears are rarely linked to pain.
+There’s a whole lot more going on when you experience pain than tissue damage.

 When you have pain in a muscle, tendon, or ligament, doctors may suggest that this is due to damage in the soft tissue itself.
-If it continues to hurt for a long period, they suggest that the soft tissue is having trouble healing.
-By injecting platelet rich plasma into the site, you’ll increase the speed at which the soft tissue heals.
+If it continues to hurt for a long period of time, they may suggest that the soft tissue is having trouble healing and by injecting platelet-rich plasma into the site, you’ll increase the speed at which the soft tissue heals.

-Lab experiments on muscles and tendons indicate that PRP may actually speed up healing in these tissues.
-However, it also appears that PRP may have the reverse effect on ligaments.
+In fact, lab experiments on muscles and tendons indicate that PRP may actually speed up healing in these tissues, but also have the reverse effect on ligaments.
 It’s all quite murky.

-A more recent review of PRP research in 2017 concluded: "it appears that PRP may provide some benefit in patients who have knee osteoarthritis and lateral epicondylitis.
-On the other hand, the evidence appears to be inconsistent or displaying a minimal benefit for PRP usage in rotator cuff repair, patellar and Achilles tendinopathies, hamstring injuries, ACL repair, and medial epicondylitis.
+A more recent research review of PRP research, published in 2017, concluded that PRP may provide some benefit in patients who have knee osteoarthritis and lateral epicondylitis, but inconsistent and minimal benefits for rotator cuff repairs, patellar and Achilles tendinopathies, hamstring injuries, ACL repairs, and medial epicondylitis.

-The overall picture is rather bleak for PRP and soft-tissue issues.
-PRP is just not that useful for pain that allegedly comes from soft-tissue damage.
+It seems that PRP injections are just not that useful for pain that allegedly comes from soft tissue damage.

-So PRP for soft-tissue seems to be a non-starter.
-But what about for arthritis?
+So PRP for soft tissue seems to be a non-starter.
+But what about PRP injections for arthritis?

 There is some evidence that PRP injections might be helpful for knee arthritis.
-One of the very best studies available on PRP for knee osteoarthritis, published in 2013 in the American Journal of Sports Medicine, compared PRP injections to placebo saline injections (Patel 2013).
+One of the very best studies available on PRP for knee osteoarthritis, published in 2013 in the American Journal of Sports Medicine, compared PRP injections to placebo saline injections.

 Many new-fangled orthopedic treatments go through this same lifecycle.
 Someone introduces it to the market.
-For years, it's difficult to find any high quality studies.
-Then after many more years, it's hard to find any long term studies to demonstrate any lasting benefit.
+For years, it's difficult to find any high-quality studies.
+Then after many more years, it's hard to find any long-term studies to demonstrate lasting benefit.

-By the time anyone gets around to doing high quality, long term studies, the treatment is already so popular that everyone believes it works (even if it is no better than placebo).
-See knee meniscus surgery as an example.
+By the time anyone gets around to doing high-quality, long-term studies, the treatment is already so popular that everyone believes it works (even if it is no better than placebo).
+The same pattern exists with knee meniscus surgery, for example.

 But there’s a much larger question to address when thinking about PRP for arthritis: Does arthritis really cause joint pain?

 This may sound silly, but it’s a crucial question.
-Conventional medical approaches to pain assume one thing.
-Pain means damage.
-If it’s pain in the joint, it’s joint damage.
+Conventional medical approaches to pain assume one thing: Pain means damage–if there is pain in the joint, it means joint damage.

 And what is joint damage?
 Osteoarthritis.

-The story is simple.
-Your bones are degenerating as they rub against each other.
-This causes pain.
-You can verify this in an X-ray.
-However, research consistently shows that the severity of arthritis in an X-ray has NO LINK AT ALL to the experience of pain.
+The conventional story is simple: Your bones are degenerating as they rub against each other, and this causes pain.
+You can verify this in an x-ray.
+However, research consistently shows that the severity of arthritis in an x-ray has no link at all to the experience of pain.

-Researchers have done multiple studies on knee osteoarthritis on thousands of people and found that there is no link between severity of arthritis on X-ray and knee pain (Hannan 2000).
+Researchers have done multiple studies on knee osteoarthritis in thousands of people and found that there is no link between the severity of arthritis shown on an x-ray and actual knee pain.

-In addition, a significant percentage of people with completely asymptomatic, pain-free knees show signs of knee osteoarthritis (Culvenor 2018).
+And again, a significant percentage of people with completely asymptomatic, pain-free knees show signs of knee osteoarthritis on x-rays.
 The numbers are actually huge.

-For example, a 2017 study published in the British Journal of Sports Medicine found that in asymptomatic adults under 40, 4-14% show signs of knee osteoarthritis.
-In the over 40 population: 19-43% show signs of knee osteoarthritis.
+For example, a 2017 study published in the British Journal of Sports Medicine found that in asymptomatic adults under 40, 4 percent to 14 percent show signs of knee osteoarthritis.
+In the over 40 population, 19 percent to 43 percent show signs of knee osteoarthritis.

 Let’s look at an analogy.
-Let's assume 25% of adults over the age of 40 drink soda in the United States.
+Assume 25 percent of adults over the age of 40 drink soda in the United States.
 Let's say we suspect soda drinking is what causes knee problems.

 Is soda the cause of their knee problems?
-Can't say that it is.
+We can't say that it is.

 Is soda the cause of their knee problems?
-You might be tempted to say “More people with knee pain drink soda!”
+You might be tempted to say that more people with knee pain drink soda.
 But that doesn’t mean it’s the soda causing the knee pain.
-There might be some correlation, but it's unclear.
+There might be some correlation, but it's unclear why.

 After all, in another study, you could discover this:

 This looks pretty convincing, right?
 But here’s the thing.
 Even with numbers like this, you wouldn't have a slam dunk case!
 There could be some other variable you don't realize is affecting things.
 Maybe people who drink soda are less likely to exercise?
 Or maybe they're more likely to participate in activities like soccer and football that can potentially be more strenuous on the knees?
 You have to test rigorously to figure out what variables matter, EVEN IF one variable LOOKS like it might be causing an issue.

-But you always want to look at large groups of people without symptoms to see if the variable you suspect is actually causing the problem.
-If you see some dramatic differences in the numbers, you have the beginning of a strong case.
+One way to investigate more thoroughly is to look at large groups of people with and without symptoms to see if the variable you suspect is actually causing the problem.
+If you see some dramatic differences in the numbers, you have the beginning (AND ONLY THE BEGINNING) of a case.

-In short, you have signs of “damage” that have no correlation to the experience of pain or disability throughout the pain-free population.
-But you still end up with invasive medical treatments to "fix" the damage and researchers perpetually barking up the wrong tree.
+In short, you have signs of “damage” that have no correlation to the experience of pain.

 This isn’t isolated to just knee arthritis, of course.
 All kinds of allegedly iron-clad orthopedic theories about structural damage causing pain don’t hold up.
 Here are more relevant studies:

 The problem is that everyday people like you and me don’t usually have the time to dig deeper into the research to see what’s going on.
-Truth be told, physicians often don’t have the time to dig into the research!
+Truth be told, physicians often don’t have the time to dig into the research either!

 That’s why myths like “pain means damage” persist.

-And that’s why treatments like PRP continue to focus on issues like “arthritis."
-Even if PRP injections show some limited short-term benefit, they are still focused on "damage" that is of highly questionable importance.
+And that’s why doctors continue to prescribe PRP injections for arthritis and more.
+Even if PRP injections show some limited short-term benefit, they are still focused on damage that may not actually be the cause of your problems.

-There are no high quality studies that show long term positive benefit from PRP injections.
-And the studies that show some short-term benefit for things like knee arthritis are based on a set of beliefs that do not hold up under closer scrutiny.
+There are no high-quality studies that show long-term positive benefits from PRP injections.
+And, the studies that show some short-term benefits for things like knee arthritis are based on a set of beliefs that do not hold up under closer scrutiny.

 Reframe the problem.
-Look at how you use your body closely.
-Train your body to move better and move well in a variety of ways.
+Look closely at how you use your body.
+Train it to move better in a variety of ways.
 This is a safe approach with few (if any) negative side effects.
 The only downside is that it takes time, patience, and lifestyle changes.

-This is how every coach at Upright Health has overcome their own pain issues.
-It’s how we coach our clients to overcome theirs.
+This is how I have overcome my own pain issues.
+It’s how I teach my clients to overcome theirs.